 Quokkas are a small native marsupial with the cutest smile!
 Whilst you can find quokkas in a few other places in the southwest of Australia, Rottnest Island is the only place you will find them in large numbers.
 The “quokka selfie” has gone viral globally thanks in part to pictures posted online by celebrities visiting the island like Chris Hemsworth and Roger Federer.

-These adorable marsupials are most prevalent around the settlement in Thompsons Bay but can be seen around the rest of the island, particularly in early mornings and later afternoons.
+These adorable marsupials are most prevalent around the settlement in Thompsons Bay but can be seen around the rest of the island, particularly in the early mornings and later afternoons.
 To get your own selfie, be patient and slowly approach a quokka.
 Make sure you crouch down low to get the best angle.

 It is very important to make sure not to touch or feed the quokkas.

 To get to Rottnest Island, catch a short 30-minute ferry ride from the harbourside town of Fremantle.
 When visiting Rottnest Island, the best way to explore the island’s 63 beautiful beaches is by bicycle or if you prefer, segway.